RedAnne0not0/cisco-scripts/README.md

 ## Version History

-- v1.0 - Initial release with basic switch/router support
+- v0.0.1 - Initial code with basic switch/router support - non-functional
-- v1.1 - Added device type validation and improved error handling
+- v0.0.2 - Added device type validation and improved error handling
-- v1.2 - Added enable password handling, improved logging, enhanced error recovery, and command-level timestamps
+- v0.0.3 - Added enable password handling, improved logging, enhanced error recovery, and command-level timestamps
+- v0.0.4 - extensive rewrite to fix various bugs, replace minicom with direct serial connection and an `enter_enable` procedure
+- v0.0.4 - debugging of `enter_enable` procedure, making it functional by adding flexibility and debugging messages.
+- v0.0.5 - cleanup for release
+- v0.1.0 - MVP 1

+## Planned features and fixes
+- Boot sequence logging - current logging misses boot sequence even though the script is actively attempting to get a command prompt and elevate privileges.
+- Timeout handling - The script handles timeouts well, but needs a global timeout counter to prevent infinite loops in pathological cases where a device never responds properly.
+- Error recovery - The script handles "Invalid input" errors well, but if a device gets stuck in a configuration dialog or similar state, there's no mechanism to break out and retry.
+- Cleanup of this README.md
+- Additional testing